cecton/git-tools/README.md

 An opinionated helper command to use git with cargo.
 This does not replace the git command but should be used in conjunction with.

+This program is in testing, please use with care!
+The author will not be responsible if you lose any data!
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

  *  `cargo git fork <new-branch> [<from-branch>]`

     Create a new branch based on <from-branch> (current branch by default) and